TIBHannover/ckanext-oaipmh/README.md

     pip install -e .
         pip install -r requirements.txt

-    Add 'oaipmh' to the ckan.plugins setting in your CKAN config file (by default the config file is located at /etc/ckan/default/ckan.ini).
+    Add 'oaipmh_harvester' to the ckan.plugins setting in your CKAN config file (by default the config file is located at /etc/ckan/default/ckan.ini).

     Restart CKAN.
 For example if you've deployed CKAN with Apache on Ubuntu: